 - Staff are able to accompany children to new school setting prior to transition if required

-10. Extra-Curriculum Activities
+10. Extra-Curricular Activities

 - School has breakfast and after school clubs open to everyone in school